LaunchCodeEducation/java-web-development/src/chapters/spring-controllers-and-routes/controllers.rst

 The first of the MVC elements we'll work on implementing are the controllers.
 Recall that controllers are like the traffic cops of our application.
 They handle the requests and move data accordingly.
-Here, we create two controllers.
-One handles requests to our index path, ``/``, another to a new path.

 Diagram
 -------